Skip to main content

 About

-Darksiders II Deathinitive Edition is a single player role playing game.
+Darksiders II Deathinitive Edition is a single player open world hack and slash game with fantasy, dark fantasy and violence themes.
 It was developed by Gunfire Games and was released on November 5, 2015.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews